 Six to 8 hours later, drain and save the pickling syrup.

 Heat the drained liquid to a boil.
-Add another 2 cups each of sugar and vinegar and reheat to boil.
+Add another 2 cups of sugar and 2 cups of vinegar and reheat to boil.

 Pour the liquid over the pickles.